 Protection Against Data Theft

 Outside hackers aren’t the only malicious actors business owners need to worry about since one out of four data leaks actually originate internally.
 Preventing data theft also requires carefully vetting employees, but business owners should also restrict all employees’ access to customer and company data and should take action immediately if they believe their data has been breached.
 It’s also a good idea to schedule periodic assessments with a digital forensics analyst to look for potential vulnerabilities and signs of attempted thefts.
+Below you will find an infographic about how artificial intelligence can help keep your financial data safe.

 The Bottom Line